 For each group address G, in the Join/Prune message, the associated join list is processed as follows.
-We refer to each address in the join list as Sj; Sj refers to the RP if the RPT- bit and WC-bit are both set.
+We refer to each address in the join list as Sj; Sj refers to the RP if the RPT-bit and WC-bit are both set.
 For each Sj in the join list of the Join/Prune message:

-- 1 If an address, Sj, in the join list of the Join/Prune message has the RPT-bit and WC-bit set, then Sj is the RP address used by the downstream router(s) and the following actions are taken: - If Sj is not the same as the receiving router's RP mapping for G, the receiving router may ignore the Join/Prune message with respect to that group entry.
-If the router does not have any RP-Set information, it may use the address Sj included in the Join/Prune message as the RP for the group. - If Sj is the same as the receiving router's RP mapping for G, the receiving router adds I to the outgoing interface list of the (,G) route entry (if there is no (,G) entry, the router creates one first) and sets the Oif-timer for that interface to the Holdtime specified in the Join/Prune message.
-In addition, the Oif-Deletion-Delay for that interface is set to 1/3rd the Holdtime specified in the Join/Prune message. - If a (,,RP) entry exists, for the RP associated with G, then the oif list of the newly created (,G) entry is copied from that (,,RP) entry. - For each (Si,G) entry associated with group G, if Si is not included in the prune list, and if I is not the iif then interface I is added to the oif list and the Oif-timer for that interface in each affected entry is increased (never decreased) to the Holdtime included in the Join/Prune message.
-In addition, if the
+- 1 If an address, Sj, in the join list of the Join/Prune message has the RPT-bit and WC-bit set, then Sj is the RP address used by the downstream router(s) and the following actions are taken: - 1 If Sj is not the same as the receiving router's RP mapping for G, the receiving router may ignore the Join/Prune message with respect to that group entry.
+If the router does not have any RP-Set information, it may use the address Sj included in the Join/Prune message as the RP for the group. - 2 If Sj is the same as the receiving router's RP mapping for G, the receiving router adds I to the outgoing interface list of the (,G) route entry (if there is no (,G) entry, the router creates one first) and sets the Oif-timer for that interface to the Holdtime specified in the Join/Prune message.
+In addition, the Oif-Deletion-Delay for that interface is set to 1/3rd the Holdtime specified in the Join/Prune message.
+If a (,,RP) entry exists, for the RP associated with G, then the oif list of the newly created (,G) entry is copied from that (,,RP) entry.

-Oif-timer for that interface is increased, the Oif-Deletion-Delay for that interface is set to 1/3rd the Holdtime specified in the Join/Prune message.
+3 For each (Si,G) entry associated with group G: i) if Si is not included in the prune list, ii) if I is not on the same subnet as the address Si, and iii) if I is not the iif, then interface I is added to the oif list and the Oif-timer for that interface in each affected entry is increased (never decreased) to the Holdtime included in the Join/Prune message.
+In addition, if the Oif-timer for that interface is increased, the Oif-Deletion-Delay for that interface is set to 1/3rd the Holdtime specified in the Join/Prune message.